SuanBlockchain/suan-backend-cardano/README.md

 2. Install dependencies with Poetry
 4. Copy credentials.ini and rename it credentials.local.ini.
 Update the env values.
     - Update the env values
-    - Pay attention to ENABLE_LOCAL_ENDPOINTS env variable.
-If you want to make changes in forms tables set to True.
 3. Start the application using main.py file
     - Once the application is run, it creates the first tables project and Principalform and update records from the excel file attached in utils/data.
 4. Use /kobo/forms/upgrade and /kobo/data/upgrade endpoints to create form tables with data from kobo for all existing forms in kobo or /data/upgrade/{form_id}/ for only form_id